mattermost/docs/source/deployment/sso-ldap.md

 This indicates that there is a problem somewhere with your configuration.
 We recommend that you:
 1. Confirm Enterprise Edition is installed
 2. Check your license to confirm it's uploaded and not expired
-3. Check your Mattermost configuration settings to ensure that LDAP is enabled, and the settings are correct
+3. Check your Mattermost configuration settings to ensure that AD/LDAP is enabled, and the settings are correct

 If you are still having issues, you can [contact support](https://about.mattermost.com/support/) for additional troubleshooting.